Flomzey/yahtzee/README.md

 The game is basically playable alone, though right now the player has an infinite amount of rolls (good for testing => bad for playing).

-This will be done in the future, right now I am focussing on finishing the frontend currently I need to create logos for:
+## What I am doing right now:

-Both sums, Bonus, Three/Four-of-a-kind, Full-House, Small/Big-Straight, Yahtzee, Chance
+I'm currently working on finishing the back-end playing-flow, so the game becomes actually playable.

 ## Future Thoughts: